-- The dose should be adjusted to give plasma clozapine levels in the range 350 - 500 micrograms per litre although some patients may require higher or lower levels for optimum response - Seizure activity may be more frequent if plasma clozapine levels rise above 800 micrograms per litre and prophylactic antiepileptic cover should be considered in patients for whom a dose reduction is not appropriate.
-Valproate should not be used for female patients of child-bearing potential.
+- The dose should be adjusted to give plasma clozapine levels in the range 350 600 micrograms per litre although some patients may require higher or lower levels for optimum response.
+See table 1 below for further guidance. - Seizure activity may be more frequent if plasma clozapine levels rise above 800 micrograms per litre and prophylactic antiepileptic cover should be considered in patients for whom a dose reduction is not appropriate.
+Valproate should not be used as a prophylactic antiepileptic.